SSauseda/Staybnc/README.md

 - **Review Management:** Share your experiences by creating reviews.
 If you change your mind, you can edit or delete them too.

 - **Spot Management:** Have a place you'd like to share with the world?
-Active users can list their own spots, and manage them with full edit and delete capabilities.
+Active users can list their own spots and manage them with full edit and delete capabilities.

 - **Demo Mode:** Not sure yet?
 Use the demo button to log in and get a firsthand experience of what StayBnC has to offer.